SpongeBob SquarePants (film series): The SpongeBob Movie: Sponge on the Run (2020)

 The film centers on SpongeBob and Patrick traveling to the underwater Atlantic City to save Gary from King Poseidon.
 During the adventure, SpongeBob's friends reflect on them first meeting him at Kamp Koral.
 The film showcases stylized 3D animation, with most of the movie presented in full CGI and some parts featuring 3D characters interacting with live-action environments, all animated by Mikros Animation.

 On January 23, 2019, it was confirmed that production on the film had officially begun.
 Due to the COVID-19 pandemic, the film released in Canadian theaters on August 14, 2020, followed by a limited video on demand release and Paramount+ release on March 4, 2021.
 The film was directed by Tim Hill, who also wrote the screenplay with Michael Kvamme from a story by Aaron Springer, Jonathan Aibel and Glenn Berger.
 The show's principal voice actors—Tom Kenny, Bill Fagerbakke, Rodger Bumpass, Clancy Brown, Mr. Lawrence, Jill Talley, Carolyn Lawrence, Mary Jo Catlett and Lori Alan— reprised their roles.

 The SpongeBob Movie: Search for SquarePants (2025)

 A fourth theatrical SpongeBob film was officially confirmed to be in development in February 2022.
+The film initially began development as a direct-to-streaming film focused on Mr. Krabs.
 In April 2023, during Paramount Pictures' CinemaCon panel, it was announced that the film would be titled The SpongeBob Movie: Search for SquarePants, with series veteran Derek Drymon set to direct the film.
 In April 2024, it was reported that the show's regular voice cast of Tom Kenny, Clancy Brown, Rodger Bumpass, Bill Fagerbakke, Carolyn Lawrence, and Mr. Lawrence would reprise their roles.
 In July, Mark Hamill revealed that he would be voicing The Flying Dutchman, replacing long-time voice actor Brian Doyle-Murray.
 Pam Brady and Lisa Stewart would serve as producers.
-It is set to be released in theaters on December 19, 2025.
+It was released in theaters on December 19, 2025.